Prem-Kumar16/Dashboard_demo_1/README.md

 After connected to the instance via SSH, run the below command

-Note : Give the access & secret access key to the instance via "aws configure" command & the default region name must be ap-south-1
+Note : Give the access key ID & secret access key to the instance via "aws configure" command & the default region name must be ap-south-1

 ```sh
 aws configure